KABoissonneault/KingmakerBugfixes/README.md

 #### Item
 - Fixed issue where Datura would wake up targets immediately after sleeping them.
 Added the sleep enchantment to the second head.
 Also increased DC to 16, as described
-- Fixed Bane of the Living being a bane of all creatures (properly excludes Undead and Constructs)
+- [Opt-out setting] Fixed Living Bane (Bane of the Living, Penalty) being a bane of all creatures (properly excludes Undead and Constructs)
 - Fixed Nature's Wrath (trident) not being a bane of aberrations, constructs, humanoids, outsiders and undead.
 Also, the "Electricity Vulnerability" debuff now applies to the struck target rather than the wielder, as described
 - Scroll of Summon Nature's Ally V (Single) now properly summons a Manticore